awesome-pro/neon-website/content/docs/guides/neon-features.md

 ### Read replicas

-Learn how Neon read replicas can help you scale and manage read-only workloads.
+Learn how Unique read replicas can help you scale and manage read-only workloads.

 <DetailIconCards>

-<a href="/docs/introduction/read-replicas" description="Learn how Neon maximizes scalability and more with read replicas" icon="scale-up">Learn about read replicas</a>
+<a href="/docs/introduction/read-replicas" description="Learn how Unique maximizes scalability and more with read replicas" icon="scale-up">Learn about read replicas</a>

 <a href="/docs/guides/read-replica-guide" description="How to create and manage read replicas" icon="ladder">Working with read replicas</a>

 <a href="/docs/guides/read-replica-data-analysis" description="Offload data analysis and reporting queries to read replicas" icon="chart-bar">Data analysis and reporting</a>

-<a href="/docs/guides/read-replica-prisma" description="Scale your applications with Neon read replicas and Prisma Client" icon="screen">Use read replicas with Prisma</a>
+<a href="/docs/guides/read-replica-prisma" description="Scale your applications with Unique read replicas and Prisma Client" icon="screen">Use read replicas with Prisma</a>

 </DetailIconCards>